Honda Gold Wing Motorcycles

-What set the Honda Gold Wing apart from other motorcycle was its liquid-cooled, flat four-cylinder engine — up to that point it was the smoothest engine to ever power a motorcycle.
-Launched without a fairing or luggage, Honda Gold Wing owners themselves defined what the evolution of the bike would be by purchasing and affixing Vetter Windjammer fairings to their Gold Wings.
+What set the Honda Gold Wing apart from other motorcycles was its liquid-cooled, flat four-cylinder engine and shaft drive, the smoothest, most efficient engine to ever power a motorcycle.
+Launched without a fairing or luggage, Honda Gold Wing owners themselves began to define what the evolution of the bike would be by affixing Vetter Windjammer fairings to their ’Wings.
 Honda noted this commonplace addition and in 1980 produced the GL1100 Gold Wing in both standard and fully-faired versions.

 The 1980 Honda Gold Wing Interstate was the first motorcycle to feature a fully integrated color-matched fairing and luggage, along with a longer wheelbase, electronic ignition, increased fuel capacity, and lighter weight.
 Also for the first time, an optional stereo-intercom system.
 On May 1, 1980, Honda opened its $50 million, 260,000 square-foot USA production facility in Marysville, Ohio, to produce Gold Wings.

 Two years later the luxurious Honda Gold Wing Aspencade (named after a popular GW rally) was launched with a long list of standard equipment including an on-board air-compressor for adjusting its suspension.
 Beginning its role as a showcase for fresh Honda tech, in 1983 the GL1100 debuted unified braking and Honda's advanced Torque Reactive Anti-Dive Control braking system (TRAC).